Blue-and-white flycatcher: Breeding

 The breeding season extends from late May to early August.
 The nests, constructed primarily of moss, are typically situated in a variety of sheltered locations, including crevices in cliffs, among tree roots, under overhanging stream banks, in shallow tree hollows, and, rarely, within abandoned buildings.
 The clutch size ranges from four to six eggs, which are incubated solely by the female for a period of 14 to 15 days.
 Females spend more time and energy caring for young than males.
 Nest parasites include the northern hawk-cuckoo, common cuckoo and lesser cuckoo.

 Diet

 It feeds mainly on insects and larvae, but also eats berries, including pokeweed.

 Status

-Although the species population is decreasing, its wide distribution and likely large size lead to its classification as "Least Concern" on the IUCN Red List.
+Although the species population is decreasing, its wide distribution and likely large population size lead to its classification as "Least Concern" on the IUCN Red List.